Skip to content

 Child Datasets

-Alternatively, adding child datasets (as covered in this page) is recommended when:
+Alternatively, adding child datasets, as covered on this page, is recommended when:

 • there is a one-to-many relationship between records in the tables, or